CiscoDevNet/roomdevices-macros-samples/Pin Code Lock/README.md

 ## Requirements

 * CE 9.1 or greater
-* Supported on both Touch 10 and devices with touch screen, such as Desk Pro and the Webex Board
+* Supported on both touch controller and devices with touch screen, such as Desk Pro and the Webex Board

 ## Usage